pandas-dev/pandas/doc/source/user_guide/groupby.rst

       grouped['C'].agg(['sum', 'sum'])

-   Pandas *does* allow you to provide multiple lambdas.
+   pandas *does* allow you to provide multiple lambdas.
 In this case, pandas will mangle the name of the (nameless) lambda functions, appending ``_<i>`` to each subsequent lambda.